burst-apps-team/burst-wiki/faq.md

 **1) How can I obtain a coin to cover the transaction fee for setting a reward recipient (when mining) or activating an account on the blockchain with a public key?**

-Request a single coin from the community or one of the Burst faucets here:
+Request a single coin from the community or one of the Burst faucets here: When you are able, it is good form to return the coin that you are provided, donate it back to the faucet operator, or pay it forward to a new account holder.

 Forums: